 When someone dies, their property passes to their heirs.
 So, if you have inherited your grandpa’s old guitar, you might wonder what you are supposed to do now.
 Most likely, you will be wondering how you can sort out your property and the property of the person who died.
-This information will help you sort out your property with inheritance.
+However, you might be wondering what happens when someone leaves behind property without a prior will written?
+Well, for such an information, this blog by eatons solicitors will explain how things work.
+This knowledge will help you sort out your property with inheritance.

 When you inherit property, you are the beneficiary of your predecessor’s property.
 Before you do anything with this new property, you will need to do a bit of research to determine what you’re inheriting.
 For example, you may be inheriting a house, which means you’re inheriting a primary residence, a secondary residence, or an investment property.